RiiConnect24/Wii-Guide/_pages/en_US/wiimmfi.md

 1. Extract the patcher of your choice to a folder, and place your copy of the game in it.
 2. Run the patch script for your OS: usually it will end in `.bat` for Windows and `.sh` for Mac/Linux.
 If you're using the RiiConnect24 Patcher, select your device (Wii, vWii, or Dolphin) and choose the patcher for your game.
 3. Once it's finished, get the version out of the `wiimmfi-images` folder (it may be in the folder outside of the patcher - ../wiimmfi-images) and copy it back to your USB.

-### Automatic patching using a USB-Loader
-If you are already using USB Loader GX, try updating it to the most recent version.
-Then, there should be a "private server" setting (both in the global loader options and in the game options) which you can set to "Wiimmfi" to make the USB Loader automatically patch every game you start to work with Wiimmfi.

 #### Instructions